thegetty/terracottas/source/views/discussion/discussion-a.md

-the second half of fourth century <span class="smcaps">BC.</span> Interpretation based on style alone may well be misleading, given the persistence of Late-Classical traits even into the middle of the fourth century <span class="smcaps">BC</span>.
+the second half of fourth century <span class="smcaps">BC.</span> Interpretation based on style alone may well be misleading, given the persistence of Late Classical traits even into the middle of the fourth century <span class="smcaps">BC</span>.

 ### Appendix

-Thermoluminescence of the clay body, X-ray fluorescence, polarized light microscopy, and ultraviolet–visible spectroscopy analysis of the polychromy were performed.
+Thermoluminescence of the clay body, X-ray fluorescence (XRF), polarized light microscopy, and ultraviolet–visible spectroscopy analysis of the polychromy were performed.
 They all attest to the group’s authenticity.